Get started with the SFDMU.

 Table of Contents

-# If you have an old version of the Plugin, uninstall it:
+# Uninstall an old version of the Plugin, if any:

 # Install the latest version of the Plugin: